-The VMG works over the analog telephone system, POTS (Plain Old Telephone Service).
-The VMG has two USB ports for sharing files via a USB storage device or connecting a 3G dongle for a WAN backup connection.
+The VMG works over the analog or digital telephone system, POTS (Plain Old Telephone Service) for VMG8924-B10D, and ISDN/T-ISDN for VMG8924-B30D.
+The VMG has a USB port for sharing files via a USB storage device or connecting a cellular dongle for a WAN backup connection.